C4dynamics/C4dynamics/README.md

 ## Motivation
-C4dynamics provides two basic entities for developing and analyzing algorithms for objects in space and time:
+C4dynamics provides two basic entities for developing and analyzing algorithms of objects in space and time:
 * datapoint: a class defining a point in space: position, velocity, acceleration, and a mass.
 * rigidbody: a class defining a rigid body in space, i.e. an object with length and angular position.